Ralphive/b1leo/README.md

 For details about app deployment check [Deploying a NodeJS app to SAP Cloud PLatform in this guide](https://github.com/B1SA/B1_SCP_HandsOn/blob/master/HandsOn_SCP_Instructions_v3.pdf)

 ## License
 SMB Marketplace Assistant prototype is released under the terms of the MIT license.
-See [LICENSE](LICENSE] for more information or see https://opensource.org/licenses/MIT.
+See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/MIT.